malykhin-yuri/peano/README.md

 This repo is mostly frozen, only fixes will appear.

-# User guide
+# User and developer guide

 Entry point is the script search.py: try it!

 Some examples of Peano curves are in test/examples.py

-# Developer guide
+Operator usage:
+b * X means action of b (usually, base_map) on object X (curve, path, etc) ~X means inverted object: "inverted map" or "reversed curve"

 We prefer to use generators if possible.

-We use immutable hashable objects if possible.
+We use immutable hashable objects if possible (e.g., tuples intead of lists).

 Common names:
 * dim -- dimension of the curve image: [0,1]->[0,1]^d